phoenixkonsole/Transcendence-iOS/README.md

-## The easy and secure dogecash wallet
+## The easy and secure transcendence wallet

-DogeWallet is the best way to get started with dogecash.
+DogeWallet is the best way to get started with transcendence.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.

 ### Completely decentralized

  **DogeWallet** is a standalone bitcoin client.
-It connects directly to the dogecash network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
+It connects directly to the transcendence network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
 Even if Bitstop loses its grip and disappears, the app will continue to function, allowing users to access their money at any time.

 ### Cutting-edge security